MHK213/Bank-Management-System-OOP-/README.md

 ## Data Storage
 Customer and user information are stored in text files that act as a simple database.
 Each record is processed and updated directly from these files.
+User passwords are encrypted before being saved in the file.

 ## Project Structure
 The project is divided into multiple classes, each responsible for a specific part of the system.